Maintain Your Own Alignment

 Shock and Trauma: If you have experienced shocks, traumas, injuries, or accidents - then you may be experiencing any variety of symptoms.
 In my understanding, this is caused by the resulting nervous system dysregulation.
 You may be able to ameliorate or even erase your symptoms with attention to rebalancing your nervous system.
 You can do this through a steady course of such practices as slow, regulating movement, bodywork and various trauma therapies with a well-trained practitioner...

-Please be sure to trust the therapist you are seeing.
 You want to find someone who is skilled, well-trained, present, sensitive... as well as who does their own personal growth work.
 Optimally you would want to work with someone who feels good to you energetically, so that through energetic resonance and entrainment, you can begin to heal by simply being in their presence.

 Working with Children: If you are a parent, and interested in sharing these movements with your child or children, my opinion is that the very first way would be through modeling.
 Work with your own body and central nervous system speed and compression first.
 As an adult, you are modeling for your child how to Be in the world, which includes how to Be in a body.
-Especially during pregnancy and the first three years, the child's deepest default settings are programmed into their nervous systems.
+Especially during pregnancy and the first three years, the child's deepest personal and interpersonal default settings are programmed into their nervous systems.
 This is strongly influenced by their primary caregivers' level of stress, and ability to be present and embodied.
 Once you practice these movements regularly, you may find your children exploring their range of motion, and copying movements you have made.
-This is how young children process life - through mimicking what we do.
+This is how young children process life - through absorbing and mimicking what we do.

--- Somatic Experiencing instructors and practitioners: Peter Levine, Kathy Kain, Steven Terrell (Touch Skills Training), Berns Galloway, Larry Heller (also for the Neuro-Affective Regulation Model), Maggie Kline, Nancy Napier, Raja Selvam, Diane Poole Heller, Alaine Duncan;
+-- Somatic Experiencing instructors and practitioners: Peter Levine, Kathy Kain, Steven Terrell (Touch Skills Training), Berns Galloway, Larry Heller (also for the Neuro-Affective Regulation Model), Maggie Kline, Nancy Napier, Raja Selvam, Diane Poole Heller, Alaine Duncan.

 -- Jill and David Biller: Massage as a Medical Intervention and Active Isolated Stretching;